whisklabs/whisklabs.github.io/connect/index.md

 There are several important things to note here:

-0. You must include `data-whisk-recipe-url="<url_of_your_recipe>"` in your Widget element, to identify the recipe to add;
+0. You must include `data-whisk-recipe-url="<url_of_your_recipe>"` in your Widget element, to identify the recipe to add.
-0. You must include `style="display: none;"` in your top-level element, so that the widget is hidden prior until the recipe is confirmed as available
+0. You must include `style="display: none;"` in your top-level element, so that the widget is hidden until the recipe is confirmed as available.
 0. Once your content is added into the page, you must call `Whisk.refresh()` to force the Whisk Script to look for new recipe widgets.
-If you do not call this, the Whisk Script will not look for any new widgets
+If you do not call this, the Whisk Script will not look for any new widgets.
 0. The recipe widget is initially hidden, but once the Whisk Script has verified that the recipe is correct, the widget will be displayed.
 If the recipe is not available and correct, it will remain hidden.